(The Dominion

 BUT NONE OF THESE

-COUNTRIES OTHER THAN INDIA AND PAKISTAN, celebrate the day on which they became
+COUNTRIES OTHER THAN INDIA AND PAKISTAN (and Sri Lanka), celebrate the day on which they became

 Dominions as 'Independence Day'.